microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 IOM is an application built on Power Platform and Dataverse.
 For most part, it will inherit design decisions adopted for the the `environment` where IOM is provisioned.
 This section focuses on calling out areas specific to IOM.

 > Note: Reference to `Environment` here is in context of Power Platform.
 More details are available [here](https://docs.microsoft.com/power-platform/admin/environments-overview).
-An environment is a space to store, manage, and share your organization's business data, apps, chatbots, and flows.
+An environment is a space to store, manage, and share your organization's business data, apps, chat bots, and flows.

 ### Licensing and Tenancy